 |Coriander plant with light green color immature seeds.|

 Coriander is native to South-Eastern Europe and grown extensively all over the Europe, Middle East, China, India, and Turkey.
 It is recognized as cilantro in the west.
-This herbaceous plant grows up to 2 feet in height with branching stems, featuring deep green soft, hairless bi or tri-lobed leaves.
+This herbaceous plant grows up to 2 feet in height with branching stems, featuring deep-green soft, hairless bi-lobe or tri-lobed leaves.
 The mature plant bears small light pink color flowers that subsequently turn into globular or oval-shaped fruits (seeds).
-The seeds measure about 4-6 mm in diameter with central hollow cavity containing two vertical vittae containing some important essential oils.
+The seeds measure about 4-6 mm in diameter with a central hollow cavity containing two vertical vittae containing some important essential oils.

-Coriander seeds can be ready for harvest when the plant turn brown and its leaves begin to dry and fall.
+Coriander seeds can be ready for harvest when the plant turn brown, and its leaves begin to dry and fall.
 Immature seeds are light green and taste bitter.
-To harvest, the crop is cut, tied in small bundles, and sun-dried for several days.
-Traditionally, to separate the seeds, either the sheaves are beaten with stick or a lightweight roller used to wear off the pods.
+To harvest; cut the crop, tie in small bundles, and sun-dry for several days.
+Traditionally, to separate the seeds, either the sheaves beaten with a stick or a lightweight roller employed to wear off the pods.

-The characteristic aromatic flavor of coriander seeds comes from their essential volatile oils and fatty acids.
+The unique aromatic flavor of coriander seeds comes from their essential volatile oils and fatty acids.
 Some important fatty acids in the dried seeds include petroselinic acid, linoleic acid (omega 6), oleic acid, and palmitic acid.
-In addition, the seeds contain essential oils such as linalool (68%), a-pinene (10%), geraniol, camphene, terpine etc. Together; these active principles are responsible for digestive, carminative, and anti-flatulent properties of the seeds.
+Also, the seeds contain essential oils such as linalool (68%), a-pinene (10%), geraniol, camphene, terpene, etc. Together; these active principles are responsible for digestive, carminative, and anti-flatulent properties of the seeds.

 As in other spices, coriander is also rich in dietary fiber.
-100 g seeds provide 41.9 g of fiber.
-Much of this fiber is metabolically inert insoluble fiber, which helps increase bulk of the food by absorbing water throughout the digestive system and help easing constipation condition.
+100 g seeds provide 41.9 g of fiber, much of this is metabolically inert insoluble content.
+Dietary fiber increases the bulk of the food by absorbing water throughout the digestive system and thus aids in smooth bowel movements.

-In addition, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in colon, thus help lower serum LDL cholesterol levels.
-Together with flavonoid anti-oxidants, fiber composition of coriander helps protect colon mucusa from cancers.
+Moreover, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus help lower serum LDL-cholesterol levels.
+Together with flavonoid antioxidants, fiber composition of coriander helps protect colon mucosa from cancers.

 Its seeds are an excellent source of minerals like iron, copper, calcium, potassium, manganese, zinc and magnesium.
-Copper is required for the production of red blood cells.
+Copper is essential for the production of red blood cells.
 Iron is essential for cell metabolism and red blood cell formation.
 Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is utilized by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+The human body utilizes manganese as a cofactor for the important antioxidant enzyme superoxide dismutase.

 Furthermore, the seeds are the storehouse of many vital B-complex vitamins like thiamin, riboflavin, and niacin.

 Coriander seeds as well as its oil can be readily available in the markets year around.
-The seeds used as spice.
+The seeds used as a spice.
 Good-quality coriander seeds should release pleasant, slightly peppery flavor when squeezed between index and thumb fingers.
-In the store, buy whole seeds instead of coriander powder since, oftentimes it may contain adulterated spicy mix.
+In the store, buy whole seeds instead of coriander powder since oftentimes it may contain an adulterated spicy mix.

 At home, store seeds in cool, dry, dark place, in airtight containers.
-This way, they keep well for many months and can be milled using a hand-mill whenever required.
-Ground or powdered coriander should be stored inside airtight containers and placed in the refrigerator.
-Use this spicy powder as early as possible since it loses its flavor rather quickly due to evaporation of essential oils.
+This way, they keep well for many months and can be milled using a hand mill whenever required.
+Ground or powdered coriander should be stored in airtight containers and placed in the refrigerator.
+Use this spice powder as early as possible since it loses its flavor rather quickly due to evaporation of essential oils.

 Dried coriander seeds are one of the common spice ingredients used worldwide.
-In general, completely dried seeds gently roasted under low flame just before milling in order to get fine powder.
-Roasting releases special aromatic compounds and essential oils in the seeds.
+In general, completely dried seeds gently roasted under low flame just before milling to get a fine powder.
+Roasting brings out specific aromatic compounds and essential oils in the seeds.

 Here are some serving methods:

-Coriander seeds are used as flavoring agent in confectionary, stews, sausages, sweet breads, and cakes.
+Coriander seeds used as flavoring agent in confectionery, stews, sausages, sweetbreads, and cakes.